jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 Download and install the new toolkit:

-`automate install toolkit "C:/Downloads/AcmeAPI.toolkit"`
+`automate install toolkit "<PATHTOTOOLKIT>"` where `<PATHTOTOOLKIT>` can be found in the console output of the previous command.

-> This command installs the `AcmeAPI.toolkit` into the current directory, which in this case is `C:/projects/acme/roadrunner/src/automate/toolkits/AcmeAPI/v1.0.0.0`
+> This command installs the `AcmeAPI.toolkit` into the current directory, which in this case is `C:/projects/acme/roadrunner/src/automate/toolkits/<TOOLKITID>`

 To list all the installed toolkits and versions of them:

 `automate run list-toolkits`

-> This commands lists all the installed toolkits in the current directory.
+> This commands lists all the installed toolkits, installed in the current directory.

-Now, a project contributor can define their own API with this newly installed toolkit.
+Now, it time to switch hats, and be a contributor on the tech leads team.

+Let's use this toolkit, and define a new API.

 #### Creating the New API

-For this example, lets call the new API that we want help building, the: `Orders` API, in the `RoadRunner` product/service.
+For this example, let's call the new API that we want help building, the: `Orders` API, in the `RoadRunner` product/service.

 * The new API will have one authorized POST operation called `CreateOrder` at `/orders`.
 * This HTTP request takes a `ProductId` as the only request parameter